Looking for ways to enjoy food and fun with your friends or family? Set up a supper club! Learn how to organize a dinner group with these simple tips.

 The following are a few suggestions for organizing your supper club based on what we did.

 You don’t have to do all of these but they worked for my dinner groups and kept us on track each month.

 - The couple hosting picks a theme and everyone brings a dish and a spirit to support the theme.

 - Dinner themes can be as simple as “Italian night” or can be more creative, like a murder mystery.

 - Our group included a specialty drink for the night.
 For our first dinner club, one of our friends hosted an Italian themed dinner.
 Chris and I brought a bottle of Galiano and the running joke was how many dinner clubs would it take to finish it off.
 For the record, I think it took 3.

 - Hosts would send out some sort of an invitation for the event – this can be as simple or as complex as you want.
 Have fun with it!

 - We made ours a kid-less event, but if you want to have your kids there, go for it!

-- For a few years, we did a bi-monthly dinner themed supper club and in the off months, we sampled restaurants we had never been before.
+- For a few years, we did a bi-monthly dinner themed supper club and in the off months, we sampled restaurants we never visited before.

 - Consider pre-planning for Uber, Lyft, taxi or other car service.